|

 If you are referred to me for a disability determination

-by the Privacy Act of 1974.
-Once medical information is
+protected by the Privacy Act of 1974.
+Once medical

 Patient’s Rights: